nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

 Cell paths are not restricted to just literal values in your program source.
-You can also construct them on the fly with the 'into cell-path' command.
+You can also construct them on the fly with the `into cell-path` command.

 For example, you could construct the cell path in the temp data programmatically with this code which knows that the location desired is for Grand Rapids, Mich., U.S.A.

 ```nu
 let grr = 2 # using IATA codes for variable names